-Crockpot Sweet Chili Chicken (Easy Dump and Go Dinner)
+Crockpot Sweet Chili Chicken (5-Ingredient Dump and Go Dinner)

 If you've never cooked with sweet chili sauce before, this recipe is about to change your weeknight dinner game completely.
 It's sweet, it's savory, it has just the right amount of heat, and it requires almost zero effort on your part — which is exactly the kind of cooking we're here for.